-It’s just as important to make sure the lunchbox your child takes to school provides a healthy, balanced lunch as when they eat at home.
+It’s just as important to make sure the lunchbox your child takes to school provides a healthy, balanced lunch.
 This means plenty of foods that contain the nutrients that children need, and fewer foods that are high in sugar and saturated fat.
 A balanced packed lunch should contain:

-Starchy foods.
-These are bread, rice, potatoes, pasta and others.
+Starchy foods: bread, rice, potatoes, pasta and others.

-Protein foods.
-These are meat, fish, eggs, beans and others.
+Protein foods: meat, fish, eggs, beans and others.

 Vegetables or salad, and a portion of fruit.